A Wounded Realist - Guest Blog by Denis Adide

 By all accounts the sight was shocking.
 A man pleaded for breath, another knelt on his neck - hands firmly in his pockets, as firm as the scowl he presents the watching crowd.
 A young girl films the scene on her smart phone, a few passers-by intercede for a reprieve while the very ones sworn to save life, take it: they do so in a torturous and lengthy way.
 It is hard to watch but something inside us compelled us to.

 For many the world presented by this scene was foreign.
 Like new borns, they awoke and for the first time drew breath and felt the cold.
-Like the road to Damascus, the dazzling light recalibrating their eyes with the realisation that they couldnt see what was always in plain sight.
+Like the road to Damascus, the dazzling light recalibrating their eyes with the realisation that they couldn’t see what was always in plain sight.

 For others, like myself, this was the world we awoke to at birth.
-This pain - watching a lynching - wasnt new but recurring.
-We knew the terror of entering rooms which bore the threat of being made to feel like the lesser other.
+This pain - watching a lynching - wasn’t new but recurring.
+We knew the terror of entering rooms which bore the threat of being made to feel like the lesser ‘other’.
 We knew the ears that disregarded our pleas for dignity, utilising the power available - in ways both subtle and obvious - to dismiss our laments.
-We knew the frustration of having our prophetic utterances - calling out the wickedness we could see and were enduring - dismissed as irrational’ or angry.
+We knew the frustration of having our prophetic utterances - calling out the wickedness we could see and were enduring - dismissed as ‘irrational’ or ‘angry’.
 We knew the inner shake of watching - as I did - and old black man rising from his seat on the crowded bus so that the middle aged white woman would sit.
 She took the seat without batting an eye or a second thought, or a thank you.
-We knew the threat of being stopped and searched for resembling’ the suspect, or driving a car that was beyond your station, or not possibly living in that’ neighbourhood.
+We knew the threat of being stopped and searched for ‘resembling’ the ‘suspect’, or driving a car that was ‘beyond your station’, or not possibly living in ‘that’ neighbourhood.

 I knew the pain of preaching in a prison full of people who look like me; of looking at the statistics and seeing the truth I knew before checking - that there was a clear disparity along ethnicity lines.
 I knew the indignity of being asked to remove my coat in a shop because the shopkeeper and his wife were convinced I had stolen something.
 Convinced of my guilt none of the folks in the queue behind me objected or intervened.
 I had to return to theological college and somehow carry on with my day.
 I knew the pain of seeing depicted in the news an idea of what it meant to be a black man that was deeply false - seeing the disparity between the representations of black and white men across all media.

-We, I, have been marked out to be the exotic, dangerous, desirable, other.
+We, I, have been marked out to be the exotic, dangerous, desirable, ‘other’.
 A body to be displayed at times - show casing the ‘white authority figure’s’ philanthropy.
 An appearance to be freely commented upon; hair to be touched; identity to be questioned.
 With our sovereignty of flesh, mind, and will constantly suffering violence it’s no surprise that the private divinity of death isn’t afforded us: the black man’s last breath was broadcast.
 I know the sorrow of watching folk react to the spectacle, claim to desire change, then search for the next spectacle.
 I know the pain of watching my white colleagues gloss over the killings of unarmed black men, buying ‘necessity’ as a just cause.

-This world isnt new.
+This world isn’t new.

 The ill treatment of the Windrush generation and their families is still ongoing.
 I still have monkey noises made at me.
 I still have to justify my cry for equality, equity, and dignity.
 I still have to call on twice as much grace to forgive the daily assaults from those that surround me.

-My country doesnt teach its own history and has a special relationship’ with the country where a young woman who resembles my own sister was shot and killed in her own home by a police officer: no one has been held to account for this as yet.
+My country doesn’t teach it’s own history and has a ‘special relationship’ with the country where a young woman who resembles my own sister was shot and killed in her own home by a police officer: no one has been held to account for this as yet.
 My country now wishes to leverage aid to the very places for which it bears responsibility for buried bones.
 In truth, my country’s idea of its own citizen’s face, doesn’t include mine.

 My Church… my church.
 At best, woefully blind, and at worst wilfully complicit has its own hands drenched in the same blood.
-Binding its course to the rest of the worlds instead of heavens, this bride built her house with the same blue-prints as society, and has etched in all its windows the images that make me that other: the dragon that George slays.
+Binding its course to the rest of the world’s instead of heaven’s, this bride built her house with the same blue-prints as society, and has etched in all its windows the images that make me that ‘other’: the dragon that George slays.
 With crucial pages of history stuck together, generations ignored the mirrors that the scriptures held up.
 In thought, word, and deed; through negligence, weakness, and deliberate choices her face now resembles the world and not its groom.

 When we checked, no one had stood up and spoken for us.
 No one had taken up our case.
 In its corridors we are happened upon by bandits who with their words and deeds steal our dignity.
 Though I have had champions along the way, my story is one with those who’ve had to endure discrimination in its many forms in the isles, pews, church offices, assessment rooms and meetings.
 Her hands are not clean.